DataDog/hiring-engineers/answers.md

   - role:database:mysql
 ```

-I then checked the my Host Map page on Datadog's web UI to make sure that the tags showed up in the "Tags" section when inspecting my host machine.
+I then checked the my Host Map page on Datadog's web UI to make sure that the tags showed up in the **Tags** section when inspecting my host machine.

 ![1_tags](./screenshots/1_tags.png)

 ### Installing a database and Datadog integration

-For this part, I chose to use MySQL, since I am more familiar with it than other databases.
+For this part, I chose to use **MySQL**, since I am more familiar with it than other databases.
 I spun up a MySQL Docker instance with

 ```bash
 docker run --name mysql01 -e MYSQL_ROOT_PASSWORD=password -p 3306:3306 -d mysql:5.6